jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 ### 3.1.2 AUTOCONFIG Devices

 AUTOCONFIG devices may also be added via the Local Bus Port by supplying the necessary AUTOCONFIG logic on the Local Bus Card.
 AUTOCONFIG devices on the Local Bus Port are configured first.
-Once the devices on the local bus Card are configured, the **_CPUCONF** signal must be asserted.
+Once the devices on the Local Bus Card are configured, the **_CPUCONF** signal must be asserted.
 Failure to do so will prevent other devices on the AmigaPCI from being configured.
 AUTOCONFIG devices must terminate the data transfer cycle when the AUTOCONFIG device is addressed.

 ## 3.2 Footprint and Connector

 The local bus physical connector of the AmigaPCI is a DIN 41612 120 pin socket, 3 rows by 40 columns.
 The female (receptical) portion is on the AmigaPCI main board.
-The male (plug) portion is on the local bus card.
+The male (plug) portion is on the Local Bus Card.
 Examples of these connectors are part numbers 5535098-5 and 5650910-5 from TE Connectivity AMP Connectors.
 Specific footprint dimensions are not defined.
 The engineer may make the card any size they wish, within practical limits.
 The physical size must not extend outside the ATX specifications from the mounting point (not be larger than the AmigaPCI board).
 It must not interfere with the ATX power and ATA connectors and must not interfere with video cards or full size PCI plug in cards.
-In addition to the connector itself, there are two additional grounded mounting points to accomodate the Local Bus card.
+In addition to the connector itself, there are two additional grounded mounting points to accomodate the Local Bus Card.

 The origin datum and component points can be seen in Image 3.1.
 The origin of all measurements is the upper left mounting hole (datum = 0,0).
 The image is looking down on top of the card.
 The DIN connector is attached to the back of the card.

 **Image 3.2**.
-Points from Datum 0,0 for the local bus Card.
+Points from Datum 0,0 for the Local Bus Card.
 <img src="/Images/CPULocalBusCardDim.jpg" width="675">

 ## 3.3 Bus Devices

 The AmigaPCI local bus Port supplies signals to support master and target bus devices.
 Bus arbitration is handled by the arbitor on the AmigaPCI.
 The Local Bus Card may be a master, target, or both at once.
-The local bus card may contain one or more target devices as well as one or more bus master devices.
+The Local Bus Card may contain one or more target devices as well as one or more bus master devices.

 ### 3.3.1 Bus Master